dominiksalvet/asus-fan-control/contributing.md

 ### It Does Not Work

 Unfortunately, asus-fan-control might not work on some devices even after trying the above.
-If that is your case, creating an issue most likely will not result in adding the support for your device into asus-fan-control immediately but you may create a good place for gathering people with the same device.
+If that is your case, creating an issue most likely will not result in adding the support for your device into asus-fan-control immediately but it may create a good place for gathering people with the same device.
 Eventually, that may end up with a community contribution or recommendation to other tools that work.
 If you decide to go this way, follow the steps in the [Suggestions](#suggestions) section.

 ## Suggestions